Daniel J. Venters

-Daniel J. Venters is a former justice of the Kentucky Supreme Court.
+Daniel J. Venters is an American attorney and jurist who served as a justice of the Kentucky Supreme Court from 2008 until his retirement in 2019.

+Biography

 He was appointed to the bench in 2008, and in 2010 was elected to serve a full term of office, which ended in January, 2019.
 He has previously sat on the Kentucky District Court for Pulaski and Rockcastle counties and as a Kentucky Circuit Court Judge for Pulaski, Lincoln and Rockcastle counties.
 He is a 1975 graduate of the University of Kentucky College of Law. and a 1972 graduate of The Ohio State University.